IlikeChooros/studia/kurs-prog/l6/README.md

             *   If blocked, it contemplates its existence and stays put.
             *   If it hits a wall (the edge of the board), it panics and picks a random direction.
 Genius.
     *   **Interactive Pause Button (for Rabbits)**: Because equality.
 Click a rabbit to make it freeze.
 Click to release.

+*(To pause the simluation, hold control and click on the board, do the same to resume.)*

 ## Running the Project (Good luck!)